UK: 0345 475 1815 USA (toll free): 877 209 5620 International: 00 44 345 475 1815

 Itinerary

-Fly from London Heathrow* via Athens and/or assemble at Thessaloniki hotel for two nights.
+Fly from London to Thessaloniki airport and transfer to our hotel or if making your own travel arrangements meet us at the hotel.
+Check in to Thessaloniki hotel for two nights.
 Enjoy late buffet supper.
 (D)

 Day 2: Fort Roupel and the Metaxas Line